UK appoints vaccines minister to oversee COVID inoculations

 A four-week national lockdown in England is due to end Wednesday, and will be replaced by three-tiered system of regional measures that restrict business activity, travel and socializing.
 The vast majority of the country is being put into the upper two tiers.

+The restrictions have sparked protests, with police arresting scores of people at an anti-lockdown demonstration in London on Saturday.

+Several bottles and smoke bombs were thrown as anti-mask and anti-vaccine demonstrators scuffled with officers in the city’s West End shopping district.
+The Metropolitan Police force said 155 people were arrested.

-Johnson faces opposition to the measures from dozens of his own Conservative Party’s lawmakers, who say the economic damage outweighs the public health benefits.
+Johnson also faces opposition to the measures from dozens of his own Conservative Party’s lawmakers, who say the economic damage outweighs the public health benefits.

 Bur Cabinet minister Michael Gove said the restrictions were “grimly” necessary to avoid the health system being overwhelmed this winter.